In This Article

 - Other drugs to treat symptoms, including naloxone

-A person suspected of overdosing should receive emergency help as soon as possible.
-Any delay in treatment increases the risk of irreversible damage or death.
+A person suspected of painkiller overdosing should receive emergency help as soon as possible.
+Any delay in treatment increases the risk of irreversible brain damage or death.

 Treatment for Painkiller Misuse/Addiction

-If you or a loved one have problems with painkiller misuse and dependence, you have different addiction treatment options, including:
+If you or a loved one struggle with painkiller misuse and dependence, you have different addiction treatment options, including:

 - Supervised detoxification or withdrawal process